Sailing the Greek Islands

 Nina Crist

-Nina is an avid sailor and since 2017 has sailed the Aegean, the Ionian as well as the Virgin Islands.
+Nina is an avid sailor and, since 2017, has sailed the Aegean, the Ionian, and the Virgin Islands.
 She is a master Tai Chi teacher with over 20 years of experience in teaching martial arts, outdoor adventures, and wilderness survival.
-Nina and Ray have explored the Greek Islands, the ports and coves of the mainland as well as the Virgin Islands.
+Nina and Ray have explored the Greek Islands, the ports and coves of the mainland, and the Virgin Islands.

 Ray-Nina-Hydra--edited

-Walk with Ray and Nina through cobblestone narrow roads discover the best restaurnts, shops, boutiques, and galleries
+Walk with Ray and Nina through cobblestone narrow roads, discover the best restaurants, shops, boutiques, and galleries

 Taste the pure ingredients born of a rich in mineral land, showered by the mediterranean sun and salty breeze.